great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

     It can take several minutes for the installation to complete.

-2. In Python run the following command to import the `great_expectations` module:
+2. Run the following Python code to import the `great_expectations` module:

     ```python name="tutorials/quickstart/quickstart.py import_gx"
     ```